killitofx/Blockzilla/README.md

 - Blockzilla eliminates annoying and inappropriate advertisements, making websites look better and load **faster**.

-- Blockzilla also makes your internet browsing **safer** and more private by blocking tracking techniques that are used by most websites to learn about your online behaviour.
+- Blockzilla also makes your internet browsing **safer** and more private by blocking tracking techniques that most websites use to learn about your online activity.

 - Blockzilla is an unbloated and **slim list**, being light on system resources, yet still powerful against ads and trackers.